stackbit-projects/traggro-02118/content/pages/index.md

     section_id: hero_section
     background_image: images/header.jpg
     background_image_opacity: 65
-    content: >+
+    content: >
-      # TRAGGRO believes that agriculture is the daily bread in India.
+      # Agriculture is the daily bread in India.

       Hence, it is essential to give farmers a helping hand by providing agricultural inputs and services.
     actions:
       - title: See all items
         url: /store